Unit 2 Ferry Wharf

 With recruitment back in favour, successful candidates have been faced with the challenge of starting a new job whilst in lockdown.
 How have they coped?

 Starting a new job is a daunting prospect at the best of times, but being removed from the workplace makes it an almost surreal experience.

-While the connectivity provided by Zoom and Microsoft Teams has been an essential component of working from home, nothing replaces human interaction when you are trying to integrate in a new environment.
+While the connectivity provided by Zoom and Microsoft Teams has been an essential component of working from home, nothing replaces human interaction when you are trying to integrate into a new environment.

 During the first lockdown, the nation adopted the Zoom craze with plenty of enthusiasm, with company quiz nights and virtual drinks becoming the norm.
 As time has gone on, Zoom fatigue has taken over, and online socialising has become rarer.
 It has arguably become more difficult to make connections in the third lockdown.

-During a first day at an office, you will be bombarded with information and meet far too many people at once, but you usually get a bit of time at your desk where you can chat to your neighbour or someone might invite you to join them at lunchtime.
+During your first day at an office, you will be bombarded with information and meet far too many people at once, but you usually get a bit of time at your desk where you can chat with your neighbour or someone might invite you to join them at lunchtime.